bast/talk-practical-software-licensing/slides.md

 - idea -> patents
 - name -> trademark

-Copyright controls whether we can distribute the original work or the derivative work
+Copyright controls whether and how we can distribute the original work or the derivative work
 - "distribute-right"
 - "change-right"